-If you're a new iPhone X user, you might have realised that there are a few problems and annoyances with Apple's new super handset.
+If you're a relatively new iPhone X user, you might have realised that there are a few problems and annoyances with Apple's 2017 handset.

 Here are a few iPhone X annoyances and problems you might have encountered and how to solve them.

 If you're having problems with the touch on your display, then Apple has now revealed a complementary servicing program for these devices: iPhone X Display Module Replacement Program for Touch Issues

 Restarting the iPhone X is a bit different to earlier iPhones because there's no home button.

 - Press and hold the Side button and either volume button until the Slide to power off slider appears

 - To turn on, press and hold the sleep/wake button until you see the Apple logo